 The ring on the doorbell was a process server.

 Bingo!
-You’ve been sued.
+You’ve been sued in a California court.

 Breathe deeply and work your way through this five step check list.
 Then I’ll suggest some options.

 Scout the territory

 1. Look at the caption: It identifies the parties to the suit.
 It’s right below the centered name of the court involved.
 The Plaintiff is the person filing the suit: they have a comPLAINT for which they want the court’s help.

 Do you recognize the plaintiff as one of your creditors?
 If you don’t recognize the plaintiff, does the complaint explain how the plaintiff comes to assert someone else’s claim against you?